-Our president and chief executive officer generally attends the compensation committee's meetings and makes recommendations to the compensation committee regarding the amount and form of the compensation of the other named executive officer and key employees.
-He is not present for any of the executive sessions or for any discussion of his own compensation.
+Our President and Chief Executive Officer generally attends the compensation committee's meetings and makes recommendations to the compensation committee regarding the amount and form of the compensation of the other named executive officer and key employees.
+He is not present for any of the executive sessions or for discussion related to his own compensation.